sneednet/sneednet/README.md

    http://127.0.0.1:8080

-6. Wait a few minutes for FMS to start downloading messages from the Freenet network and refresh the page to see them.
+4. Wait a few minutes for FMS to start downloading messages from the Freenet network and refresh the page to see them.

-7. That's it!
+5. That's it!

+Other system configurations are not supported yet, but this might work on other x64 Linux systems.